 In 2017 Lorie co-produced a film called “Humble and Kind”, which showcases Lorie and her Liberty horse Titan.
 It focuses on their learning path through Lorie’s philosophies.
 This film was nominated for an award in the Best Short Film category at the Equus Film Festival in New York City!

 She is currently focussing on expanding how she reaches her clientele and writing a book called “How I Got There”.
 Stay tuned for a video series to be released in 2020.
+Lorie also is featured this year, in the 2020 Art of the Horseman, Because of the Horse online fair, as a headlining Canadian Clinician.

 “ I have worked with several different trainers, and educators throughout the years.
 I am always searching for an understanding, always trying to find a “better way”.
 The training I have obtained over the years helped me develop and create my own philosophy for how I want to work with horses.
 Communication, trust and respect are key for success.